Legal Advice for Compensation Insurance Claims & TPD Payouts

 All our workplace legal services are 100% No Win, No Fee.
 Pay nothing until we win your case, and nothing if you lose.
 Call Us – 1800 700 125.

-QLD Workplace Bullying and Harassment Lawyers Near You
+Workplace Bullying Lawyers Near You

-When you need expert legal advice for a QLD Workplace Bullying and Harassment case, it’s reassuring to know that Splatt Lawyers is nearby.
-Choose your location:
+When you need expert legal advice for a QLD Workplace Bullying and Harassment case, it’s reassuring to know that Splatt

-Workplace Bullying and Harassment FAQs
+Workplace Bullying Compensation Claim FAQs

 All Queensland employees are legally entitled to a safe working environment.
 You do not need to suffer if you are stressed at work because of harassment and bullying behaviours.
 Seek expert legal advice immediately.
+It costs nothing to understand your legal rights.

-If you have already been seeking support from a counsellor, psychologist, psychiatrist or GP, and they have documented the impact of the undesired work behaviour, this will help your case.
+If you are bullied while working and have a psychological injury, you could have grounds to make a WorkCover claim for workers’ compensation.
+It will help your case if you have already been seeking support from a counsellor, psychologist, psychiatrist or GP, and they have documented the impact of the undesired work behaviour.

 How do I get stress leave? >